 “Many folks are feeling vulnerable and insecure about how they might fit into this country at this moment,” said Cynthia Chagolla, chief program officer at Law Foundation of Silicon Valley, which provides free legal services to low- and moderate-income families in Santa Clara County.
-She says her team is preparing for what they expect is a higher demand for their services during the new administration, as folks respond to changes in the law.
+She said her team is preparing for what they expect is a higher demand for their services during the new administration, as folks respond to changes in the law.

 “Irrespective of the outcome of the presidential election, individuals are still going to be entitled to due process,” Chagolla said.
 “We want to make sure that folks know, should they receive any kind of adverse court papers … who to contact locally if they need help.”

-The Law Foundation of Silicon Valley is one of the several organizations in the Bay Area that offer free legal aid: legal advice and representation, provided at no cost, to people who cannot afford hiring a private attorney.
+The Law Foundation of Silicon Valley is one of the several organizations in the Bay Area that offer free legal aid: legal advice and representation, provided at no cost, to people who cannot afford to hire a private attorney.
 And there are dozens of different situations when someone may need legal assistance, not just in a criminal proceeding.
-For example: if you received an eviction notice from their landlord and need to know what your rights are; if you are applying for a change in your immigration status; or even if you qualify for certain public benefits but aren’t receiving what you’re entitled to.
+For example, if you received an eviction notice from their landlord and need to know what your rights are; if you are applying for a change in your immigration status; or even if you qualify for certain public benefits but aren’t receiving what you’re entitled to.

 Keep reading to find out more about what legal aid services are available in the Bay Area, who qualifies for free legal aid and how to best prepare for a meeting with a legal aid office.